Skip to main content

 Good Girls - pure entertainment

-Good girls is a funny, light comedy with a great cast.
-It approaches a few interesting topics in the middle of much craziness and a not so realistic storyline.
+Good Girls is a funny, light comedy with a great cast.
+It touches on a few interesting topics amid much craziness and a not-so-realistic storyline.

-The plot is about three moms, that out of despair - each one them with financial problems - decide to rob a shop.
-Everything seemed to go perfectly well until they realize that they found more money in the safe than what would be expected.
+The plot is about three moms who, out of despair and facing financial problems, decide to rob a shop.
+Everything seemed to go perfectly well until they realized that they found more money in the safe than what would be expected.
 The problem?
 It belongs to a local gang.

 The story is, indeed, a little implausible.
 Nonetheless, quite interesting.
 You simply can’t stop watching it.